css-raku/CSS-Properties-raku/README.md

 - `border-style` was omitted because it has the default value

-- `border-width` has been consolidated to `border`.
+- `border-width` has been consolidated to the `border` container property.
 This was possible because all four borders had the common value `2pt`

 - `color` has been translated from a color mask to a color